searchisko/searchisko/documentation/rest-api/content/project_info.md

 </tbody>
 </table>

-*Note: DCP will add more fields to the result, however they are not yet specified and they should not contain any important information unless you try to debug the query.*
+*Note: Searchisko will add more fields to the result, however they are not yet specified and they should not contain any important information unless you try to debug the query.*